orvi-tmp/learning-c-with-pebble/chapter7.md

 > **Complications With Out of Bounds References**
 >
 You might expect that when an error occurs when running a program, the runtime system would likely stop with an error message.
-However, even though it's an error to reference arrays outside their boundaries, C will often allow this *without* an error message.
+However, even though it's an error to reference arrays outside their boundaries, C will always allow this *without* an error message.
 >
 Technically, the standard for the C language specifies out of bounds references as "undefined behavior," which means compilers can handle these any way they want.
 The reality is that an out of bounds reference will access memory outside of the memory allocated for the array.
 It will either access other variables in the program or it will access memory from protected areas, like memory dedicated to other running programs.
 In the former case, such a reference constitutes a bug, changing memory in unintended ways.
 In the latter case, the program will likely crash.
 >